-Explores in detail the roles of federal, state, and local governments in relationship to the core functions of public health.
-Health disparities and the needs of priority populations will also be analyzed.
-Health promotion models impacting specific populations and population-focused health initiatives will be evaluated.
+Explore the activities of international, national, state, and local entities in relation to population health, health disparities, and the needs of priority populations.
+Discuss basic epidemiological principles, disaster and emergency prevention and response, and inter-professional collaboration to identify, analyze, and evaluate key population health issues.
 Three lecture hours a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; Nursing 395E, 395F, and 395G.
+Prerequisite: Graduate standing; Nursing 395 (topic 4) and 395G.